-Submission to: Council M C D Meeting Date: Submitted by: March 6, 2025 Scott McLeod Registrar & CEO Agenda Item Title: 3.6 Consent Agenda - Accreditation - Diagnostic Imaging Accreditation Standards: Medical Director Revision Action Requested: The following items require approval by the Council.
+Submission to: Council Meeting Date: Submitted by: March 6, 2025 Scott McLeod A see de These Tibles Registrar & CEO Agenda Item Title: 3.6 Consent Agenda - Accreditation - Diagnostic Imaging Accreditation Standards: Medical Director Revision Action Requested: The following items require approval by the Council.
 See below for details of the recommendation.
 The following item(s) are of particular interest to Choose an item.
 Feedback is sought on this matter.
-The attached is for information only.
-No action is required.
 AGENDA ITEM DETAILS Recommendation: That Council approves the revised Version 4 Diagnostic Imaging Accreditation Standard, Appendix A - Medical Director criteria.
 Background: Version 4 of the Diagnostic Imaging Accreditation Standards came into effect October 1, 2024.
 The latest round of revisions culminating into the V4 of the DI standards, was based on multiple broad stakeholder consultations, standard revision requests from accredited facilities and other partners and latest leading industry references, recognized guidelines from international accreditation bodies.
 The subsequent drafting and approval of the standards occurred through multiple CPSA committee levels, including the Advisory Committee on Diagnostic Imaging (ACDI) and Medical Facilities Accreditation Committee (MFAC).
 Recent feedback from some current accredited DI facility Medical Directors, as well as other stakeholders, indicated that the V4 Medical Director criteria exclude specialties which use imaging as an adjunct supporting their health care provision niche.
 Since the release, CPSA received a significant amount of Medical Director Standard exemption requests which were reviewed for consideration by ACDI.
 Considering the amount of requests and stakeholder feedback, ACDI recommended a revision to V4 Medical

-& SURGEONS OF ALBERTA Director criteria.
+Director criteria.

 The recommended revision provides greater flexibility to accommodate those facilities / Medical Directors where niche imaging occurs (e.g. fluoroscopy only for pain management = anesthesia, plastics, orthopedics, dedicated OB/GYN = maternal fetal medicine, MSK (only) imaging - physical medicine and rehabilitation, orthopedics, etc.).
 This change removes unnecessary barriers to physicians with relevant qualifications and experience in a specific form of imaging acting as Medical Director of an imaging facility which may be central to their routine work.
 This should reduce barriers for patients seeking treatment without any detrimental impact on imaging quality.
 In November 2024, ACDI held an electronic documented e-vote on the proposed revision and unanimously recommending the revision be taken to MFAC for approval.
 On January 28, 2025, MFAC reviewed ACDI's recommendation and recommended the proposed revision, which is attached, be approved by Council.
 Next Steps: Once approved by Council, the standard would be updated and communicated to relevant stakeholders.

-1. V4 Diagnostic Imaging Accreditation Standards Appendix A: Medical Director criteria
+List of Attachments: 1.
+V4 Diagnostic Imaging Accreditation Standards Appendix A: Medical Director criteria

-Current Standard (Appendix A: Medical Director Requirement):

-The DI facility Medical Director is a recognized specialist in Diagnostic Radiology, and/or Nuclear Medicine and/or Cardiology (with recognized advanced echocardiography training e.g. CCS/CSE) in good standing with the CPSA:

-• on the General Register

-or

-on the Provisional Register having completed any required assessments and having been deemed to be in independent practice

-Draft Revision to Standard (Appendix A: Medical Director Requirement):

-The Medical Director of a diagnostic imaging facility must be:

-- a) A physician with a speciality in

-- Diagnostic Radiology, or

-- Nuclear Medicine, or

-- Cardiology (with appropriate training), OR

-- b) A physician with other skills and knowledge acquired through recognized training, as approved by the Medical Facility Accreditation Committee, pertinent to the imaging services being provided at their accredited diagnostic imaging facility.

-The Medical Director must be in good standing with the CPSA and:

-- On the CPSA General Register; - On the Provisional Register having completed any required assessments and having been deemed to be in independent practice.
+Current Standard (Appendix A: Medical Draft Revision to Standard (Appendix Director Requirement): A: Medical Director Requirement): The DI facility Medical Director is a recognized specialist in Diagnostic Radiology, and/or Nuclear Medicine and/or Cardiology (with recognized advanced echocardiography training e.g. CCS/CSE) in good standing with the CPSA: • on the General Register or • on the Provisional Register having completed any required assessments and having been deemed to be in independent practice The Medical Director of a diagnostic imaging facility must be: a) A physician with a speciality in Diagnostic Radiology, or Nuclear Medicine, or Cardiology (with appropriate training), OR b) A physician with other skills and knowledge acquired through recognized training, as approved by the Medical Facility Accreditation Committee, pertinent to the imaging services being provided at their accredited diagnostic imaging facility.
+The Medical Director must be in good standing with the CPSA and: On the CPSA General Register; or On the Provisional Register having completed any required assessments and having been deemed to be in independent practice.

-Council Chair Report March 6, 2025